TYPE DESIGN INFORMATION PAGE last updated on Thu Apr 24 09:08:27 EDT 2014

 Antonio Bucu [AdamAnt VectorWorx, or AdamAnt Designs, The Philippines] designed EQUINOX, GraphicAttitudeMono (1999, white on black lettering), INDIOSBRAVOSTITLING (great thick lettering), MachaCow (1999, fat display face), Maharlika (1998, elegant art deco display type), Smokey, Tonio (comic book font), TONIO2, WaChaKa (1999), WASTED (handprinted).

 Graduate of the College of Architecture and Fine Arts, Batangas State University, The Philippines, who has been working as a graphic designer since 2005.
-Creator of the basic sans typeface Gen Light (2014, OFL) and the grotesk typefaces Primary Hans (2014) and Hans Kendrick (2014).
+Creator of the basic sans typeface Gen Light (2014, OFL), the technical sans typeface Teknik (2014), and the grotesk typefaces Primary Hans (2014) and Hans Kendrick (2014).

 Filipino designer in Cebu City, b.
 1997.
 Designer of the free font Recycled Bit (2013).